Ex vivo: Principles and definition

-In the preclinical development of therapies for bone diseases, for example, in vitro cell studies are typically performed prior to in vivo testing in animal models, as the latter approach is more costly, time-intensive, and complex, requiring large sample sizes to yield statistically meaningful results.
-However, in vitro findings do not always foresee in vivo responses due to the absence of native tissue architecture, including the extracellular matrix (ECM), and the lack of physiologically relevant cell–cell as well as cell–matrix interactions.
-Ex vivo bone explant cultures preserve these features by maintaining tissue integrity outside the organism, and reduce the complexity of in vivo testing by excluding systemic variables, enabling controlled investigation of specific biological or mechanical factors.
+In the preclinical development of therapies for bone diseases, for example, in vitro cell studies are typically performed prior to in vivo testing in animals, as the latter approach is more costly, time-intensive, and complex, requiring large sample sizes to yield statistically meaningful results.
+However, in vitro findings do not always predict in vivo responses due to the absence of native tissue architecture, including the extracellular matrix (ECM), and the lack of cell–cell/cell–matrix interactions.
+Ex vivo bone explant cultures preserve many aspects of native tissue architecture by maintaining tissue integrity outside the organism for a limited period, and reduce the complexity of in vivo testing by excluding systemic variables and enabling controlled investigation of specific biological or mechanical factors.
 Another example is the use of ex vivo models during the preclinical evaluation of intestinal drug transport.
-Unlike in vivo studies, which rely on animal models and are affected by interspecies differences, ex vivo approaches can utilize resected human intestinal segments, more accurately representing human physiological conditions.
+Unlike in vivo studies, which rely on animal models and are therefore affected by interspecies differences, ex vivo approaches can utilize resected human intestinal segments, more accurately representing human physiological conditions.

 The boundary between ex vivo and in vitro models remains contested, particularly in the fields of regenerative medicine and tissue engineering, where the terms have been used interchangeably in many studies.
-Modern in vitro systems have progressed from simple two-dimensional cell cultures to advanced three-dimensional constructs, such as organoids and organ-on-a-chip devices, that replicate aspects of tissue architecture, further complicating the distinction.
+In vitro systems have progressed from simple two-dimensional cell cultures to advanced three-dimensional constructs, such as organoids and organ-on-a-chip devices, that replicate aspects of tissue architecture, further complicating the distinction.
 Klein and Hutmacher (2024) propose that a model may be classified as ex vivo if it meets one or more of the following criteria: